Expand description

 callers must have a particular capability.
 The type system ensures that the

-caller does in fact have the capability, and unsafe
+caller does in fact have the capability, and unsafe is used to ensure that

 callers cannot create the capability type themselves.